xbrowsersync/api/README.md

   1. Debug API: Will compile and debug the main API service.
   2. Debug docs: Will launch API home page in chrome and attach to debugger for debugging docs issues.
-  3. Run unit tests: Will run and debug all tests in `test/unit` folder.
+  3. Run unit/integration tests: Will debug tests in `*.spec.ts` files in `src` folder.
-  4. Run integration tests: Will debug all tests in `test/integration` folder.
+  4. Run e2e tests: Will debug tests in `test/e2e` folder.

 Note: we recommend [VSCodium](https://github.com/VSCodium/vscodium/) for running VSCode without Microsoft's proprietary binaries and telemetry/tracking.